Home > On PM Motor > Permanent Magnet Motor Understanding the Key Differences Between DC and AC Motors

 Typical Applications for DC Motors

-Typical applications for DC motors are diverse and span across numerous industries.
-In the automotive industry, DC motors are commonly used in starter motors and windshield wipers.
-They are also prevalent in household appliances such as vacuum cleaners, washers, and dryers.
-In the industrial sector, DC motors power cranes, conveyor belts, and other machinery requiring precise control and high torque.
+Typical applications involving the use of DC motors are quite varied and cut across many industries.
+In the automobile industry, for example, DC motors are found in starter motors and windshield wipers, among other applications.
+They are also very common in household appliances like vacuum cleaners, washers, and dryers.
+In industry, DC motors drive cranes, conveyor belts, and heavy machinery that demand accurate control and high torque.

 Exploring AC Motors